jinkya/javascript-notes/arrays/jsArrayMethods.md

 ## Arrays
-Array a neat way to store continuous items in memory in a single variable.
+A neat way to store continuous items in memory in a single variable.
 A global object that is used in the construction of arrays; which are high-level, list-like objects.
 **typeof array = object**
 **Declaration**